Hokedm/isat448/README.md

 # isat448
-repository for all things ISAT 448 related
+This repository serves as the data storage of all projects made for the ISAT 448 class